Manatee ResearchAnd Conservation

 New offsite internship program near the Ocala National Forest.

 This internship will primarily consist of assisting research staff in their efforts to identify and document individual manatees that are utilizing springs near the Ocala National Forest.
 Interns will also assist with data entry, scar sketching, photo processing and upkeep of field equipment.
 If interested in applying, please click below for more information!LEARN MORE

 All manatee work was conducted under USFWS Research Permit #MA37808A.

-Using satellite tagging, aerial surveys, photo-identification, and other tools, CMA Research Institute is ensuring the survival of manatees around the world.
+Using satellite tagging, aerial surveys, photo-identification, and other tools, CMA research is ensuring the survival of manatees around the world.